Lillian Müller

+Early life

+Müller grew up in Fevik.
+From the age of 11 to 15 she lived in an orphanage.
+As an 18-year-old, she participated in Miss Norway and finished as the runner-up.
+She repeated this result in Miss International.
+She attended Kvitsund Gymnas in Kviteseid for two years, and Hornnes upper secondary school in Hornnes.
+She then travelled to London where she attended the London Academy of Modelling.

 Career

 A "Page Three Girl" five times, her first appearance was in January 1974.
 Müller achieved her major breakthrough after being spotted by Suze Randall, who photographed her Playboy cover and shot her Playmate pictorial (the centerfold was photographed by Dwight Hooker).
 Müller appeared in the magazine as Playmate of the Month in August 1975, and was named Playmate of the Year in 1976.
+She appeared on the cover of Playboy nine times between 1975 and 1999.

 Müller also appeared in Van Halen's music video "Hot for Teacher" as the physical education teacher.
-In 1978, she portrayed Rod Stewart's love interest in his video "Da Ya Think I'm Sexy?"
+In 1978, she portrayed Rod Stewart's love interest in his video "Da Ya Think I'm Sexy?".

-She is sometimes credited as Inga Anderssen, Lillian Mueller, Yulis Revel, Yuliis Ruval, Yulis Ruval or Yullis Ruval.
+She is sometimes credited as Yuliis Ruval.

+In the 1990s, she became a published author of a self-help book and her autobiography.
+In 2010, she was awarded the title of PETA's "Sexiest Vegetarian Over 50".
+She is also a personal health consultant and a public speaker.
+She was a juror for the final of Frøken Norge 2011.